zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 ------

 In addition to categories facilitating efficient probabilistic inference _within_ the system that you're currently programming, _labels_ for categories turn out to be useful for _communicating_ with other systems.
-Maybe there's a robot arm in the Sorting room that puts bleggs in a blegg bin, which gets taken to a room elsewhere in the factory where there's sophisticated vanadium ore-processing machinery that has to handle both bleggs and gretrahedrons.
+Maybe there's a robot arm in the Sorting room that puts bleggs in a blegg bin, which gets taken to a room elsewhere in the factory where there's sophisticated vanadium-ore-processing machinery that has to handle both bleggs and gretrahedrons.

 Maybe the binning arm doesn't need to _know_ about the blueness and eggness scores: it can close its claws around rubes and bleggs alike, and you only need to program it to pick up an object from a certain spot on the conveyor belt and place it into the correct bin.
 But maybe the vanadium-ore-processing machine does need to do further information processing before it can operate on an object—maybe it needs to vary its drill speed in proportion to the density of a particular blegg's flexible outer material (which it can estimate based on how brightly the blegg glows in the dark), but it uses a different drilling pattern for gretrahedrons.

-If you need to send commands to the binning arm and the ore-processing machine, it's a more efficient communication protocol to just be able to send the 28-byte JSON payload `{"object_category": "BLEGG"}` and let the other machines do their work using their _own_ models of bleggs, rather than having to send over the raw camera data plus the binary code of the Bayesian network and feature extractors that the classifier system initially used to identify bleggs.
+If you need to send commands to the binning arm and the ore-processing machine, it's a more efficient communication protocol to just be able to send the 28-byte JSON payload `{"object_category": "BLEGG"}` and let the other machines do their work using their _own_ models of bleggs, rather than having to send over the raw camera data plus the binary code of the Bayesian network and feature extractors that the feature-extraction and classifier systems initially used to identify bleggs.

 The `{"object_category": "BLEGG"}` message is a useful _shorthand_ for "linking up" the models between different machines.
 Different machines might not use the _same_ model: the classifer system uses blueness and eggness scores to _identify_ bleggs, but the ore-processing machine, having been _told_ that an object is a blegg, can take its blueness and eggness for granted and only needs to reason about its luminescence and vanadium content.